MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsClientVersionPolicyRule.md

 AllowWithUrl.
 The user will be allowed to log on, and a message will be displayed pointing the user to a URL where the latest version of Lync can be downloaded and installed.
-The URL must point to a website that you have created yourself; no such site is created for you when you install Lync Server.
+The URL must point to a website that you have created yourself; no such site is created for you when you install Skype for Business Server.

 Block.
 The user will not be allowed to log on.